The Finite State MAC with Cooperative Encoders and Delayed CSI: Introduction

 Based on the general results for the FSM-MAC with conferencing, we continue with the derivation of the capacity region for the special case of a vector Gaussian FSM-MAC with diagonal channel transfer matrices.
 This channel model can be used to represent an orthogonal frequency-division multiplexing (OFDM)-based communication system, employing single receive and transmit antennas, where the diagonal entries of the channel matrices represent the orthogonal sub-channels used by the OFDM scheme.

 To derive the capacity region for the latter channel, we use a multivariate extension of a novel tool first derived in \cite{Venkatesan} (namely, a necessary and sufficient condition for a Gaussian triplet of random variables to satisfy a certain Markov relation), and demonstrate that Gaussian multivariate distributions maximize certain mutual information expressions under a Markovity constraint.
 The scalar version of this tool was employed by Lapidoth \emph{et al}. \cite{Wigger_gaussian_cop} to provide an outer bound for the capacity region of the scalar Gaussian non-state-dependent MAC with conferencing encoders.
 Wigger and Kramer also used this tool in their solution for the capacity region of the three-user, non-state-dependent MIMO MAC with conferencing \cite{ThreeUserMAC_Conf}.
 The need to use the tool from \cite{Venkatesan} stems from the fact that the input distribution of the conferencing channel must admit a certain Markovity constraint.
 For cases in which no Markov relation needs to be satisfied, the traditional approach to proving the optimality of Gaussian multivariate distributions involves employing either the Vector Max-Entropy Theorem (a direct extension of \cite[Theorem 12.1.1]{CovThom06}) or a conditional version of it.
 Here, however, this approach fails since replacing a non-Gaussian vector satisfying the Markovity condition by a Gaussian vector of the same covariance matrix may result in a Gaussian vector that violates the Markovity condition.
-To overcome this issue we use a sufficient and necessary condition on the (auto- and cross-) covariance matrices of the involved Gaussian random vectors for them to admit a Markov relation \cite[Section 2, Theorem 1]{Markov_Gauss}.
-We note that although Gaussian input vectors are shown to be optimal in this setting, the original form of the capacity region involves a non-convex optimization problem.
-To circumvent this difficulty, new variables are introduced to convert the optimization problem into a convex problem that can then be solved using numerical tools such as CVX \cite{cvx}.
-The capacity region for the corresponding scalar Gaussian channel can be immediately derived from the result for the vector channel setting and serves as an extension of the result in \cite{Wigger_gaussian_cop} to the state-dependent case.
-The capacity region of the vector Gaussian FSM-MAC with a common message and the same CSI properties can also be easily derived from the result for the conferencing channel by exploiting the strong correspondence between the two models and using a simple analogy.
+To overcome this issue we use a sufficient and necessary condition on the (auto- and cross-) covariance matrices of the involved Gaussian random vectors for them to admit a Markov relation~\cite[Section 2, Theorem~1]{Markov_Gauss}.